electron/electron/docs/development/build-instructions-windows.md

 subprocess.CalledProcessError: Command '['npm.cmd', 'install']' returned non-zero exit status 3
 ```

-This is caused by a bug when using cygwin python and win32 node together.
+This is caused by a bug when using Cygwin python and Win32 node together.
 The
-solution is to use the win32 python to execute the bootstrap script (supposing
+solution is to use the Win32 python to execute the bootstrap script (supposing
 you have installed python under `C:\Python27`):

 ```bash